 Chris Townsend (Surrey County Councillor)

-Chris kindly made a donation from his Councillor Allocation that enabled us to but a Stihl Brushcutter/Strimmer and a Honda Brushcutter/Strimmer.
+Chris kindly made two donations from his Councillor Allocation that enabled us to buy a Stihl Brushcutter/Strimmer and a Honda Brushcutter/Strimmer.
 These have proved immensely useful in removing and keeping down blackthorn and other brush.

 Thanks to a generous Grant from Thames Water we have been able to undertake some key maintenance work on the Meadows.
 We have also used some of the Grant to buy stakes and deer netting to be erected on the borders of the Meadows where they abut the houses.
 This netting is light and see-through so will not impair the view from the houses but it will deter the deer from eating the new hedging shoots as they appear next Spring - and perhaps roses and other plants in the neighbours' gardens!

-Another major part of the Grant from Thames Water is to enable us to install a wooden walkway in Centenary Field.
-This walkway will be situated about 300cms from the ground and will enable pedestrians to walk from a new pedestrian gate to the new ponds.
+Another major part of the Grant from Thames Water was to enable us to install a wooden walkway in Centenary Field.
+This walkway is situated about 300cms from the ground and enables pedestrians to walk from a new pedestrian gate to the new ponds.
 The walkway has proven to be very popular and many residents walk all the way to the end where we have placed the Unknown Soldier Silhouette Statue.

-The walkway will be installed by volunteers from the Lower Mole Countryside Group next Spring in time, we hope, for the opening ceremony where all our sponsors will, we hope, be represented.
+The walkway was installed by volunteers from the Lower Mole Countryside Group in the Spring of 2017 and the Opening Ceremony was attended by all our sponsors.